 The total available budget is €250,000.
-Researchers can apply projects, in the extension of their research, with a budget between 10 and 35k€.
-There is no deadline; application is possible continuously.
-IXA will award the Physics2Market Grant to researchers as long as the budget is available.
+To extend their research, researchers can apply for a project budget of between €10,000 and €35,000.
+There is no deadline; continuous application is possible.
+IXA will award the Physics2Market Grant to researchers as long as the budget allows.